elcroissant/SDC-ND/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+The code for this step is contained in the sixth code cell of the IPython notebook located in "./P4.ipynb".
+I used a combination of gradient and channel thresholds to generate a binary image.
+For gradient threshold I used Sobel x operator with sx_thresh=(90, 150), which helped to detect most of the white lines.
+Then I used S channel threshold from HLS color space with s_thresh=(170, 255) to detect yellow lines.
+On top of that I added V channel threshold from HSV color space with v_thresh=(220,255) as it appeard to be useful to magnitude some of the dashed lines.
+Here are examples of my output for this step.

 ![alt text][image3]